dprint/dprint/docs/overview.md

     // condition resolver
     function isMultipleLines(conditionContext: ResolveConditionContext) {
-        if (expr.elements.length === 0)
+        // no elements, so format on the same line if (expr.elements.length === 0)
             return false;
+        // first element is on a different line than the start of the array expression,
-        if (expr.lineNumber < expr.elements[0].lineNumber)
+        // so format all the elements as multi-line if (expr.lineNumber < expr.elements[0].lineNumber)
             return true;
-        if (expr.elements.length === 1)
+        // only one element, so force it to be a single line if (expr.elements.length === 1)
             return false;
-        const resolvedStartInfo = conditionContext.getResolvedInfo(startInfo)!;
+        // check if the expression spans multiple lines, and if it does then make it multi-line const resolvedStartInfo = conditionContext.getResolvedInfo(startInfo)!;
         const resolvedEndInfo = conditionContext.getResolvedInfo(endInfo);
         if (resolvedEndInfo == null)